 Bhagavad Geeta: Chapter 2, Verses 1–6

-In the first chapter of Bhagavad Geeta, Arjuna after seeing his kith and kin on the other side of the army becomes completely drowned in his own sorrow.
-He falls into this state because of the sense of ‘I’ and ‘My’ concerning who is fighting and hence he loses his objectivity, and clarity of mind.
-With utter confusion, efficiency and capacity are lost.
-He gives numerous reasons trying to justify the conclusion he derives to not fight.
-Hence the first chapter is called Arjuna Vishāda Yoga as Arjuna tells the Lord, Sri Krishna his sorrow, thereby seeking means for getting out of that state.
+In the first chapter of Bhagavad Geeta, Arjuna feels overwhelmed by his own sorrow.
+This happens after he sees his kith and kin on the other side of the army.
+He expresses his sorrow to the Lord (Shri Krishna) seeking means to get out of that depressing state.
+Hence, the first chapter is called Arjuna Vishāda Yoga.
+Arjuna falls into this state because of the sense of ‘I’ and ‘My’ about the people fighting.
+Hence, he loses his objectivity and clarity of mind.
+With utter confusion, efficiency and capacity to carry out action are lost.
+He gives many reasons to justify his conclusion, which is not to fight.

-Arjuna is not able to do his duty (svadharma) as a soldier because of delusion.
-This delusion (moha) has come because of his sorrow (shoka) which has overpowered him due to the sense of ‘I’ (aham) and ‘My’ (mama) and this cannot be avoided if there is ignorance (ajñāna) about one’s true nature.
-The second chapter of the Bhagavad Geeta is called Sānkhya Yoga where Sri Krishna gives the solution to Arjuna’s sorrow by providing Knowledge which is the means to realizing one’s true nature.
-By doing that he tackles the root of the problem which is to remove ignorance of his nature by which he stops identifying with ‘I’ or ‘My’, thereby having a mind free of sorrow and can perform his duty without any confusion.
+Arjuna is not capable of doing his duty (svadharma) as a soldier because of delusion.
+This delusion (moha) has arisen from his sorrow (shoka).
+His sorrow has overpowered him due to the sense of ‘I’ (aham) and ‘My’ (mama).
+Ignorance (ajnana) about one’s true nature causes this overpowering sensation.
+The second chapter of the Bhagavad Geeta is called Sankhya Yoga.
+In this chapter, Shri Krishna gives the solution to Arjuna’s sorrow.
+He provides knowledge which is the means to realizing one’s true nature.
+By doing that, he tackles the root of the problem.
+He removes ignorance of his nature.
+This stops him from identifying with ‘I’ or ‘My’.
+Thus, he has a mind free of sorrow and can carry out his duty without any confusion.

 Chapter 2, Verse 1